JethroPeng/MOS/README.md

 ```
 Please note that in the `.sh` file, you need to specify the root directory of the dataset.

+### Checkpoints

+You can contact pengzhengyuan@sjtu.edu.cn to obtain logs and checkpoints from multiple experiments for any dataset.
+Feel free to reach out.

 ## Citing this work

 If you find this repo useful for your research, please consider citing our paper: